Arthur (Art) is retired living in Spokane, WA. He's been married to his wonderful wife, Lynda, for over 45 years and they have three daughters.

 I have been going to Haiti for the last 8 years.
 I have loved seeing the progress being made for the churches and schools.
 Pastor Marcel has become a close friend.
 I love seeing the children coming to know the Lord.

-Lynda lives with Art in Montrose, Colorado.
+Lynda lives with Art in Spokane, Washington.

 On the same trip in 2000, she met Marcel Destine and the Haitian people and she shares their passion for helping those in need within the country.
 She particularly has a soft spot for the people who live in the hills because they are so friendly despite lacking basic living essentials.